 1. With the external DVM set for AC, monitor the voltage at the power source output.
 2. Ensure that there is no load connected to the output of the power source.
-3. Enter the calibration password with the SCPI command, CAL:PASS "5000".
-4. Send the following SCPI command to select Phase-A: INST:SEL A 5.
-Voltage Gain Initial Alignment, AC-Mode: Send the following SCPI commands to the power source (400 VAC range selected; ALC off): VOLT:ALC OFF MODE AC VOLT:RANGE 400 VOLT 350 FREQ 400 OUTP 1 6.
-Send in the SCPI command, CAL:VOLT:FSC 15000.
-7. Perform the alignment by adjusting the output AC voltage of the selected phase to 350 V(RMS), ± 1 V as indicated on the external DVM by using the SCPI command, CAL:VOLT:FSC <numeric value> to increase or decrease the value.
+3. Voltage Gain Initial Alignment, AC-Mode: Send the following SCPI commands to the power source (400 VAC range selected; ALC off): VOLT:ALC OFF MODE AC VOLT:RANGE 400 VOLT 350 FREQ 400 OUTP 1 4.
+Enter the calibration password with the SCPI command, CAL:PASS "5000".
+5. Send in the SCPI command, CAL:VOLT:FSC 15000.
+6. Perform the alignment by adjusting the output AC voltage to 350 V(RMS), $\pm 1$ V as indicated on the external DVM by using the SCPI command, CAL:VOLT:FSC <numeric value> to increase or decrease the value.
 Align for the closest reading to 350V(RMS).

+7. Voltage Gain Initial Alignment, DC-Mode: Send the following commands, which also change the voltage mode to DC:

+OUTP OFF

+MODE DC

+VOLT 450

+OUTP 1

-8. Send the SCPI command, INST:SEL B, and repeat Step-6 and Step-7 to align Phase-B. 9.
-Send the SCPI command, INST:SEL C, and repeat Step-6 and Step-7 to align Phase-C. 10.
-Voltage Gain Initial Alignment, DC-Mode: 11.
-Send the following SCPI command to select Phase-A: INST:SEL A 12.
-Send the following commands, which also change the voltage mode to DC: OUTP OFF MODE DC VOLT 450 OUTP 1 13.
-Send in the SCPI command, CAL:VOLT:DC 13000.
-14. Perform the alignment by adjusting the output DC voltage of the selected phase to 450 VDC, ± 1 V as indicated on the external DVM by using the SCPI command, CAL:VOLT:FSC <numeric value> to increase or decrease the value.
+8. Send in the SCPI command, CAL:VOLT:DC 13000.

+9. Perform the alignment by adjusting the output DC voltage to 450 VDC, $\pm 1$ V as indicated on the external DVM by using the SCPI command, CAL:VOLT:FSC <numeric value> to increase or decrease the value.
 Align for the closest reading to 450 VDC.
-15. Send the SCPI command, INST:SEL B, and repeat Step-12 through Step-14 to align Phase-B. 16.
-Send the SCPI command, INST:SEL C, and repeat Step-12 through Step-14 to align Phase-C.